caiosweet/Home-Assistant-custom-components-DPC-Alert/README.md

 6. Optional:
    1. Binary sensor enable/disable
    2. Sensor enabled/disable
+   3. Municipality
-   3. Update interval (minutes, default 30)
+   4. Update interval (minutes, default 30)
-   4. Minimum level of warning. (int, default 2)
+   5. Minimum level of warning. (int, default 2)

+   N.B Some municipalities border on multiple alert areas.
+With the option (3) "municipality" the search is done by name of the municipality, and the area with the highest alert will be considered.

 > :warning: **Multiple instance are possible, but... for the moment the updates are independent, it is advisable not to exceed more than two / three locations.**